espocrm/documentation/docs/administration/portal.md

 #### Mod rewrite rules

 Specify portal record ID instead of `{PORTAL_ID}`.
-Portal record ID cab be obtained from the address bar of your web browser when you open the detail view of the portal record.
+Portal record ID can be obtained from the address bar of your web browser when you open the detail view of the portal record.
 Like: `https://my-espocrm-url.com/#Portal/16b9hm41c069e6j24`. *16b9hm41c069e6j24* is the portal record ID.

 ```
   RewriteCond %{HTTP_HOST} ^portal-host-name\.com$